opendocsg/slw-judgments-backfill/2005_SGHC_159/report.md

 39     Therefore, I incline towards the opinion that the exchange of e-mails is likely to satisfy both the written record and signature requirements of s 111 of the LPA.
 This is especially since there was no dispute as to the authenticity of the e-mails and the parties did not deny sending and receiving the e-mails in question, as was the case in _SM Integrated Transware_.

 40     However, there can be no agreement as to costs binding upon the parties if there was no meeting of minds, even if both the requirements set out in s 111 of the LPA are satisfied.
 The respondents rightly pointed out that there was no attachment to the final e-mail sent by LCP to the appellant at 7.12pm, even though it refers to a “revised fee agreement”.
 More importantly, there was never any acceptance by the appellant of the revised fee offer from LCP.
-Indeed, in ordering the taxation of the bills of costs rendered to the appellant in Petition of Course No 3 of 2005, Lai Siu Chiu J stated (see _Chor Pee and Partners v Wee Soon Kim Anthony_ [2005] SGHC 101 at [58]):
+Indeed, in ordering the taxation of the bills of costs rendered to the appellant in Petition of Course No 3 of 2005, Lai Siu Chiu J stated (see _Chor Pee and Partners v Wee Soon Kim Anthony_ <span class="citation">[2005] SGHC 101</span> at [58]):

  [I]t was clear from the events which transpired before the filing of the Petition that the respondent himself did not accept there was an agreement on legal fees for [the firm’s] or LCP’s conduct of the Suit.